cgrudz/DataAssimilationBenchmarks.jl/paper.md

   * DAPPER is a Python-based library which is well-established, and includes many of the same estimators and models.
-However, numerical simulations in Python run notably slower than simulations in Julia when numerical routines cannot be vectorized in Numpy [@bezanson2012julia].
+However, numerical simulations in Python run notably slower than simulations in Julia when numerical routines cannot be vectorized in Numpy [@bezanson2017julia].
-	Particularly, this can make the wide hyper-parameter search intended above computationally challenging without utilizing additional packages such as Numba [@lam215numba] for code acceleration such as faster for-loops.
+	Particularly, this can make the wide hyper-parameter search intended above computationally challenging without utilizing additional packages such as Numba [@lam2015numba] for code acceleration such as faster for-loops.

   * DataAssim.jl is another established Julia library, but notably lacks an implementation of variational and ensemble-variational techniques.

-  * EnsembleKalmanProcesses.jl is another established Julia library, but notably lacks traditional DA approaches 3D-VAR and the ETKF/S.
+  * EnsembleKalmanProcesses.jl is another established Julia library, but notably lacks traditional geoscientific DA approaches such as 3D-VAR and the ETKF/S.

 ## Future development